 - LH3.
 Design all development to minimize alteration to steep slopes and to reflect the site rather than altering the site to reflect the development. - LH4.
-On sloping sites: design sites and buildings to step down with the natural grade of the site to minimize cuts and fills, retaining walls, artificial embankment of grade extensive or avoid regrading; large unbroken building masses that are unsuitable for sloped conditions.
+On sloping sites: design sites and buildings to step down with the natural grade of the site to minimize cuts and fills, retaining walls, artificial embankment of grade or extensive regrading; avoid large unbroken building masses that are unsuitable for sloped conditions.